artbrock/holochain_docs/Holochain-App-Development-Introduction.md

 ## The Bootstrap Server
 hc instances use our holochain of holochains to self locate onto the network.
 The (admitedly rather simple!) output of this can be seen at http://bootstrap.holochain.net:10000

-## Build developer images

-1. Create a developer image of your app to use for testing.

-    ```bash
-    $ #build a docker image of the app
-    $ #  give that docker image the tag "myholochainapp"
-    $ #  use the current directory '.' as the context
-    $ docker build -t myholochainapp .
-    ```
-    > **What do I have?**<br><br>
-    > The docker image created contains:
-    > * a small distribution of linux, called "Alpine"
-    > * the Go programming language
-    > * all the Go libraries that the Holochain Core depends on
-    > * the Holochain Core
-    > * and finally, your myholochainapp

-    > **What did it do?**
-    > * if you did not have them already, it downloaded the Alpine image from dockerhub along with all the Go dependencies from github.
-    > * added the latest version of your source files from your host machine (this always happens)
-    > * ran hc test myholochainapp
-    >   * all the .json files in the /test/ directory of your source code are used to run tests on the code.
-This means that the code inside the docker image passes its own unit tests.

-    > **What next?**<br><br>
-    > this is a *developer* image of your app.
-There are two more stages required for the image to be ready for distribution